-- Properly completed JMF indicating all mix properties (Gmm, VMA, VFB, etc.). - Stockpile Gradation Summary. - Test reports for individual aggregate consensus properties - Design Aggregate Structure Consensus Property Summary. - Design Aggregate Structure Trial Blend Gradation Plots (0.45 power chart). - Trial Blend Test Results for at least three different aggregate blends. - Selected design aggregate blend. - Test results for the selected design aggregate blend at a minimum of three binder contents. - Test results for final selected blend compacted to Nmax. - Specific Gravity for the PGAB to be used. - Recommended mixing and compaction temperatures from the PGAB supplier. - Material Safety Data Sheets (MSDS) For PGAB. - Asphalt Content vs. Air Voids trial blend curve. - Test report for Contractor's Verification sample. - Summary of RAP test results (if used), including count, average and standard deviation of binder content and gradation.
+- Properly completed JMF indicating all mix properties (Gmm, VMA, VFB, etc.). - Stockpile Gradation Summary. - Test reports for individual aggregate consensus properties - Design Aggregate Structure Consensus Property Summary. - Design Aggregate Structure Trial Blend Gradation Plots (0.45 power chart). - Trial Blend Test Results for at least three different aggregate blends. - Selected design aggregate blend. - Test results for the selected design aggregate blend at a minimum of three binder contents. - Test results for final selected blend compacted to N{max}. - Specific Gravity for the PGAB to be used. - Recommended mixing and compaction temperatures from the PGAB supplier. - Data Sheets (SDS) For PGAB. - Asphalt Content vs. Air Voids trial blend curve. - Test report for Contractor's Verification sample. - Summary of RAP test results (if used), including count, average and standard deviation of binder content and gradation.

 At the time of JMF submittal, the Contractor shall identify and make available the stockpiles of all proposed aggregates at the plant site.
-There must be a minimum of 150 ton for stone stockpiles, 75 ton for sand stockpiles, and 50 ton of blend sand before the Authority will sample.
+There must be a minimum of 150 ton for coarse aggregate stockpiles, 75 ton for fine aggregate stockpiles before the JMF may be submitted.
 The Authority shall obtain samples for laboratory testing.
-The Contractor shall also make available to the Authority the PGAB proposed for use in the mix in sufficient quantity to test the properties of the asphalt and to produce samples for testing of the mixture.
-Before the start of paving, the Contractor and the Authority shall split a production sample for evaluation.
-The Contractor shall test its split of the sample and determine if the results meet the requirements.
-If the results are found to be acceptable, the Contractor will forward their results to the Authority's Lab, which will test the Authority's split of the sample.
-The results of the two split samples will be compared and shared between the Authority and the Contractor.
+The Contractor shall also make available to the Authority the PGAB proposed for use in the mix in enough quantity to test the properties of the asphalt and to produce samples for testing of the mixture.
+Before the start of paving, the Contractor and the Authority's representative shall test a production sample in the Contractor's laboratory for evaluation.
 If the Authority finds the mixture acceptable, an approved JMF will be forwarded to the Contractor.
 The Authority will then notify the Contractor that paving may commence.
 The first day's production shall be monitored, and the approval may be withdrawn if the mixture exhibits undesirable characteristics such as checking, shoving or displacement.
 The Contractor shall be allowed to submit aim changes within 24 hours of receipt of the first Acceptance test result for an individual JMF.
 Adjustments will be allowed of up to 2% on the percent passing the 2.36 mm sieve through the 0.075 mm and 3% on the percent passing the 4.75 mm or larger sieves.
 Adjustments will be allowed on the %PGAB of up to 0.2 percent.
 Adjustments will be allowed on GMM of up to 0.010.